-We are a registered charity supported by Arts Council England as part of their National Portfolio, The University of Northampton, Northampton Borough Council, Northamptonshire Community Foundation and SEMLEP.
+We are a registered charity supported by Arts Council England as part of their National Portfolio, The University of Northampton, West Northamptonshire Council, Northamptonshire Community Foundation and SEMLEP.

 To enrich the lives of the people of Northamptonshire through the arts and to be a focal point and catalyst for creativity.

 Our Charitable Objectives

 To provide or assist in the provision of arts events and facilities for all and to provide or assist in the provision of support of those engaged in artistic practice and to improve the quality of life of all by promoting arts events and facilities.

 Creativity – We are always creatively excellent, engaging with artists and audiences to create new and inspiring work and to provoke artistic debate.